maaretp/EnsembleProgramming/manuscript/010_WhatIsMobProgramming.md

 Two people are a pair.
 Three and above are a mob.
 Moving from a pair to a group changes the interpersonal relationships, and we find that people who misbehave in a pair are on better behavior in a group.
 More people maximize the chance of serendipitous learning from the other members in the group.

 Mob programming is a software development method - all code is produced in mob.
 When the team works, they work together.
-Mob programming goes beyond a timeboxed practice session.
+Mob programming goes beyond a time-boxed practice session.
 It's what mob programming teams do, all day, every day.

-Other teams use mob programming within a time box.
+Other teams use mob programming within a time-box.
 They work solo or in pairs except for mob programming sessions introduced to share knowledge amongst team members.

 Consultants and trainers have found mob programming to be an effective way to teach groups of people habits and hands-on skills.
 Facilitating a mob allows the facilitator to impact the work as it is done instead of discussing an experience of doing something in the abstract.